January 19, 2021

 We look forward to getting back to our schools soon, but doing some banking at the bank on a Saturday with your family can be a positive thing in the meantime.
 More than anything else, we hope you’ll help your kids to keep up their savings habits through all the disruption.
 We want them to know that even unusual circumstances shouldn’t keep them from saving their money whenever they can – and, on the other side of the same coin, a pandemic is a perfect example of why saving for the unknown is so important.

-Our bankers would love to see you and your child (and their spare change) at your nearest WBT location this fall.
+Our bankers would love to see you and your child (and their spare change) at your nearest WBT office.
 Happy saving!